axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-20-RADICAL COMPANIES FAQ.markdown

 <p>What you get instead is a company that creates more wealth that more people benefit from, a better quality of life for all involved, it’s more innovative and less risky, more resilient and scalable, a learning, collaborative culture.
 </p>

-<h2>If the benevolent owners are fairly young, self-management is not so at risk, right?
+<h2>If the benevolent owners are fairly young, self-management is not so at risk, right?</h2>
 <p>The owners could decide to sell the company or they can simply change their mind overnight.
 Unfortunately, we’ve had an example of the latter recently
 (<em>ca.</em>, 2021), witness Basecamp.
 </p>